 - What kind of induction or training programme will I complete when I begin the job?

-- Will there be opportunities for increased responsibility and broader experience?
+- Will there be opportunities for increased responsibility?

-- Is there a periodic employee appraisal or performance review?
+- Is there a regular performance review?
 How is this organised?

 What are the people like?